How Stress Triggers Eczema and Psoriasis Flare-Ups

 Psoriasis is also strongly linked to stress and emotional wellbeing.

-Research suggests stress may:
+Research suggests stress can:

 • Trigger flare-ups